matt-wright1/pk-project/README.md

 ## Issues

-There are currently no reported issues.
-Please report any you find <a href="https://github.com/NERC-DTP-Students/pk-project/issues">here</a>.
+This project is still in development please see the issues <a href="https://github.com/NERC-DTP-Students/pk-project/issues">here</a>.